henry-ha/movies-api/README.md

 # movies-api
 Search and rank movies

-In Package Manager Console: Point Default project to: MoviesWeb **Please run the following line 3 times in Package Manager Console to update the database and seed data**: entityframework\update-database
+In Package Manager Console: **Point Default project to: MoviesWeb**
+* Please run the following line 3 times in Package Manager Console to update the database and seed data:
+**update-database**

 Notes:
 * 1st update-database populates movies and users